Secure CheckoutPersonal information is secured with SSL technology.

 This is the first book to apply this verification technique to the rapidly growing field of embedded systems-on-a-chip(SoC).
 As traditional embedded system design evolves into single-chip design, embedded engineers must be armed with the necessary information to make educated decisions about which tools and methodology to deploy.
 SoC verification requires a mix of expertise from the disciplines of microprocessor and computer architecture, logic design and simulation, and C and Assembly language embedded software.
 Until now, the relevant information on how it all fits together has not been available.
 Andrews, a recognized expert, provides in-depth information about how co-verification really works, how to be successful using it, and pitfalls to avoid.
 He illustrates these concepts using concrete examples with the ARM core - a technology that has the dominant market share in embedded system product design.
 The companion CD-ROM contains all source code used in the design examples, a searchable e-book version, and useful design tools.

-technicians working in embedded systems, inhouse training departments of electronics
+Embedded systems engineers and programmers, verification engineers, engineering production managers.
+Electrical/software engineering students, electronics technicians working in embedded systems, inhouse training departments of electronics manufacturers.

 - 16th August 2004